Hello 'goodbye': Magda Szubanski is set to host game show Weakest Link

 The show’s severe and “nasty” image was cunningly upheld by previous host Cornelia Frances, who died in 2018.

-While Frances herself was no wallflower and was known for playing acidic characters on television, it would not be fair to assume she was that same person off-screen.
+While Frances was no wallflower and was known for playing acidic characters on television, she had a different persona off-screen.

 Australia’s national treasure

-Szubanski first captured the hearts of her fellow Australians on sketch comedy show Fast Forward, and has since risen to fame and acclaim as a film and TV star.
+Szubanski first captured the hearts of Australians on sketch comedy show Fast Forward, and has risen to fame and acclaim as a film and TV star.

 The comedian, actor and author is known internationally for her starring role alongside a sheep-herding pig in award-winning film Babe.